nprasad2021/hex-war/README.md

 ##

 All state is completely stored, enforced, and verified on-chain.
+No backend required.